bpucker/ONTstats/README.md

 # ONTstats
 ## Summary
-This repository contains scripts to calculate statistics of the nanopore sequencing data produced in the [PuckerLab](https://www.izmb.uni-bonn.de/en/pbb).
+This repository contains scripts to calculate statistics of the nanopore sequencing data produced in the [PuckerLab](https://www.izmb.uni-bonn.de/en/pbb) on a P2 Solo.

 ## Usage
 Python3 and the library matplotlib are required to run this analysis.